Menu

 Answer

-The minimum age to go gorilla tracking in both countries is 15.
+The minimum age to visit gorillas in both countries is 15.
 You will need to provide your passport when you book your permits and park authorities will use your passport to verify your birthday matches the date given on your gorilla tracking permit.

 Charlotte Beauvoisin